bharatsonwane/team-orbit/frontend/src/schemas/README.md

 # Schemas Directory

-Validation schemas and type definitions for the Lokvani frontend application.
+Validation schemas and type definitions for the TeamOrbit frontend application.

 ## 📁 Structure